 - Aluminum and Steel Construction — No doubt they are tough, and sometimes you can find them with a composite extra spool.

 - 5 Ball Bearings — Smooth for its day

 - 6 Pound Mono Rated — Works well with 4 Pound Mono, not rated for braid, but you can try it and see what you like

-- Long Cast Spool — One of the longer casting reels in its day
+- Long Cast Spool — One of the longer casting ultralight reels

-All in all, if you are just looking to get into ultralight reels, and just want to have something you can keep in the car for those occasions when you happen upon a lake, or if you just want the retro experience to see what it is all about, this is a reel well suited for all of those times.
+All in all, if you are just looking to get into ultralight spinning reels, and just want to have something you can keep in the car for those occasions when you happen upon a lake.
+Perhaps if you just want the retro experience to see what it is all about, this is an ultralight spinning reel well suited for all of those times.

-As mentioned in the reviews, they can be found online at many auction and market place sites, and yes, some of them may need a good oiling or tune-up, but for the price you’ll hardly be able to go wrong.
+As mentioned in the reviews, they can be found online at many auction and marketplace sites, and yes, some of them may need good oiling or tune-up, but for the price, you’ll hardly be able to go wrong.

-This is a terrific reel that can be used as your main reel, a back-up, or even for the kids to learn on, at a price virtually anyone can afford.
-And if you pair this up with a retro rod, you’ll be able to experience how much fun and exciting fishing was for grandpa, which is why this may actually be the best reel on this list.
+This is a terrific spinning reel that can be used as your main reel, a back-up, or even for the kids to learn on, at a price virtually anyone can afford.
+And if you pair this up with a retro-rod, you’ll be able to experience how much fun and exciting fishing was for grandpa, which is why this may actually be the best ultralight spinning reel on this list.
 In some ways, it just doesn’t get any better than that.

 We’ve covered some of the best ultralight fishing reels on the market, so it shouldn’t be too hard to find one that suits your needs.

 For guides on fishing gear and reels, check out the pages below: